mnellemann/libpw/README.md

 To build and test the code;

-    gradle build
+    ./gradlew build
-    gradle test

 ## Usage

-Import the library and call the static PasswordGenerator.random() method, which return a String with a new random pasword.
+Import the library and use the static PasswordGenerator.random() method, which returns a String with a new random pasword.
 There are options to specify the length of the password, if the password should contain capitalized, numeric and/or symbol characters.

     String newRandomPassword = PasswordGenerator.random(int length, boolean optionCapitalize, boolean optionNumerals, boolean optionSymbols)